 Add Texture to the Table

 The tabletop is flat, the plates are flat, the chargers are flat…altogether it can feel a little boring.
-But adding textured pieces and dimension to the table helps it feel fun and inviting.
+But adding textured pieces and dimensions to the table helps it feel fun and inviting.

 For my dinnerware, I love the Avignon White collection from Arhaus, and I mix and match the pearl and scalloped trimmed plates to break up the look.
 (You want it cohesive but not too matchy-matchy!)
 My flatware is hammered metal utensils from Pottery Barn and everything is set atop a textured, natural charger.
 It draws in the eye without looking overdramatic.